seagyn/the-social-links/readme.txt

 You can by updating the relative icons in the 'the-social-network/icons' folder.
 I am implementing a way for you to upload custom icons from the backend.

 == Changelog ==

+= 0.3.2.2 =
+* Image src attribute had an extra slash in it.

 = 0.3.2.1 =
 * Subversion did not pick up all of the changes.
 This is to push the update to all updated installs.